CARDBOARD BOX GINGERBREAD HOUSE!

 How original and what a grand way to show them as if they lived during that period, fun and funny at the same time.

-These portraits would be unique to you and who you would gift them to!
+These portraits would be unique to you and to whom you would gift them!

 CURIOUS, THEN CHECK THIS OUT!